Policing and Public Health

 There is growing awareness that individuals responsible for responding to and addressing the needs of victims of crime in various professional capacities may experience vicarious trauma due to their work-related trauma exposure.
 This can result from both daily, chronic exposure to victims of crime and through response to mass violence incidents that capture wider attention.

-Learn more about IACP’s vicarious trauma efforts by visiting Vicarious Trauma Response Initiative.
+Learn more about IACP’s vicarious trauma efforts by visiting Vicarious Trauma Response Initiative (VTRI).